 - For some types of sites such as city centres, urban ensembles or agricultural landscapes access may be still possible to certain public areas of the sites, while other parts of the site may be closed, including site museums, visitor centres, religious or emblematic buildings;

-- For some countries, sites are being re-opened, such as in China;
+- For some countries, sites are being re-opened;

 - While sites are closed, monitoring activities by site management may continue, especially for natural sites, including by anti-poaching units, monitoring by satellite images or drones and emergency interventions, for example in case of fires.

-The map displaying the 167 States Parties with World Heritage properties show that 83 countries (= 50%) have kept their sites open, whereas 37 countries (= 22%) have closed sites totally.
-For 47 countries (28%) partial closure has been indicated, which includes countries that are re-opening World Heritage places slowly after the crisis.
+The latest data collected from the 167 States Parties with World Heritage properties show that 114 countries (= 68%) have kept their sites open, whereas 21 countries (= 13%) have closed sites totally.
+For 31 countries (= 19%) partial closure has been indicated, which includes countries that are re-opening World Heritage places slowly after the crisis.

 The percentages above reflect the percentage of countries, which have their WH sites closed/opened or partially opened.
 They do not represent percentages of WH properties.

-The information on the map, based on the major trends observed at the national levels, will be further updated on a weekly basis, as new data comes in.
+This information is based on the major trends observed at the national levels, and will be further updated on a weekly basis, as new data comes in.

 We would like to thank all our partners in the field for their collaboration.